 Bing is the world’s second-largest search engine and the obvious place to look for an alternative or addition to Google Ads.
-Despite having a fraction of the market share enjoyed by Google, Bing Ads is a highly-capable advertising platform that handles millions of searches every day.
+Despite having a fraction of the market share enjoyed by Google, Bing Ads (now Microsoft Ads) is a highly-capable advertising platform that handles millions of searches every day.

 In this article, we ask whether you should advertise on Bings Ads and take a look at how pricing compares to Google Ads.